Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Without a /do in return torture cannot proceed.
 This automatically logs this on our end

-# Corruption

-- Corruption within the Position of Sheriff and the USMO is not allowed.

-- Being a corrupt player of any kind, within any government-overseen position, requires whitelist approval in a ticket.

-- Crime does not always equal corruption.
-If a character commits crimes and is in a government position, there is a chance for in-character repercussions.
-Corruption, when unapproved, may result in a ban if in-character repercussions are unable to be enacted.

-- Approval for corruption does not allow stealing from Law or Doctor Storages, or their business ledgers.

 # NLR (New Life Rule)

 - If you have to take a local doctor (respawning/pressing E), then your memory of the situations that led to the events of your demise is wiped.